 - Visit Zealandia or Wellington Zoo or both.
 If you’ve got a bit of time in the afternoon, both Zealandia and the City Zoo are just a few minutes car/bus ride from the CBD.
 For more information about these places, you can visit their websites http://www.visitzealandia.com/ and https://wellingtonzoo.com/

-Most of the places that we have visited are free-of-charge, the only attractions that required payment was the Cable Car ($7.50/person return), the behind-the-scenes Weta Cave tour ($28/person), and the Bug Lab exhibit by Weta at the Te Papa Museum (approx. $18.50/person).
+Most of the places that we have visited are free-of-charge, making this budget travel guide friendly to the wallet.
+The only attractions that required payment was the Cable Car ($7.50/person return), the behind-the-scenes Weta Cave tour ($28/person), and the Bug Lab exhibit by Weta at the Te Papa Museum (approx. $18.50/person).
 Which meant that most of our budget was spent on food, coffee, and more coffee!